 254 Commonwealth was designed by architect George Alden Avery and built in 1879 by Justus J. Little, builder, for speculative sale.

 George A. Avery, who designed the house, is also shown as the owner on the original building permit application, dated May 7, 1879.
-On May 3, 1879, he entered into an agreement with George R. Hyde, who owned the land, under which he agreed to build a brick dwelling house no less than 56 feet in depth and no less than three stories high (not including the mansard roof but including the basement), and George Hyde agreed to sell him the land at a specified price on a future date.
-The lot was part of a larger parcel George Hyde had purchased on November 19, 1875, from Harvey N. Shepard.
-The land had changed hands several times and was part of a parcel previously owned by Nathan Matthews, part of an even larger tract he had purchased on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.
+On May 3, 1879, he entered into an agreement with George B. Hyde, who owned the land, under which he agreed to build a brick dwelling house no less than 56 feet in depth and no less than three stories high (not including the mansard roof but including the basement), and George Hyde agreed to sell him the land at a specified price on a future date.
+The lot was part of a larger parcel George Hyde had acquired on November 19, 1875, from a real estate investment trust that his nephew, Henry Dwight Hyde, had formed with Nathan Matthews and Grenville T. W. Braman.
+The land had previously changed hands several times and was part of a parcel previously owned by Nathan Matthews, part of an even larger tract he had purchased on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.

 On December 19, 1879, George A. Avery’s father, Alden Avery, purchased the land from George Hyde, and transferred the land and completed house to his son on the same day.
 Also on the same day, George Avery sold the property to real estate dealer Henry Whitwell.